 Sun Print Tree (above)

-by Gorel Kristina Naslund is a straight forward yet beautiful book about a year in the life of an apple tree.
+Our Apple Tree by Gorel Kristina Naslund is a straightforward yet beautiful book about a year in the life of an apple tree.
 I like that it starts in winter because so often apple tree books start in the fall with the harvest.
-The pictures are delightful and two little tree fairies follow along with you as the tree goes through it’s life cycle.
-My son had very little interest in the book, but it wasn’t the book, at 2 he just wasn’t able to sit for so much information.
-This book is perfect for 4-8 year olds.
+The pictures are delightful and then two little tree fairies follow along with you as the tree goes through its life cycle.
+My son had very little interest in the book, but it wasn’t the book.
+At 2 he just wasn’t able to sit for so much information.
+This book is perfect for 4-8-year-olds.

 A Tree for Emmy by Mary Ann Rodman was a huge hit with my son who took a real liking to Emmy the “stubborn and a little bit wild” main character of this book.
 She loves the Mimosa tree in her grandma’s yard and decides more than anything she wants her own for her birthday.
-Unfortunately they are wild and no nursery carries them.
-She is distraught and arguably a little bratty when disappointed but as luck would have it when she visits her grandma again she notices a shoot growing!
-I like how independent Emmy is , and must admit to taking great pleasure in my son noticing Emmy’s baby sister in a sling in one illustration!
+Unfortunately, they are wild and no nursery carries them.
+She is distraught and arguably a little bratty when disappointed.
+But then, as luck would have it, when she visits her grandma again she notices a shoot growing!
 Very cute book!

 Do you do anything for Arbor Day?
 Share your fun activities in comments below, or over on my Facebook page!